The psychology of feedback in a classroom. How to make it meaningful

 Researchers found that participants who were given immediate feedback showed a significantly larger increase in performance than those who had received delayed feedback.

-It also appears that students who received a lot of immediate feedback find it easier to comprehend the material they had just read.
+It also appears that students who received immediate feedback found it easier to comprehend the material they had just read.

 This is why automatic grading is so core to BookWidgets: it provides students with instant feedback.
-Of course, this is not a full replacement for human feedback.
+Of course, this is not a complete replacement for human feedback.
 It’s not always possible to give immediate feedback.
 Just don’t wait until feedback doesn’t matter anymore.
-The sooner the better.
+The sooner, the better.

 4. Be careful